Manzoor Ahmed Kakar

 Manzoor Ahmed Kakar is a Pakistani politician who has been a member of the Senate of Pakistan from January 2019 till March 2021 and again since March 2021.
 He was also a Member of the Provincial Assembly of Balochistan, from May 2013 to March 2018.
 He has also served as Provincial Minister of Revenue.
-He is currently holding the portfolio of General Secretary of the Balochistan Awami Party.
+He is currently holding the portfolio of General Secretary of the BAP.

 Early life and education

-He was born on 1 May 1971 in Quetta.

-He has a degree in Master of Arts and a degree in the Bachelor of Laws.
+Born in Quetta on 1 May 1971, Kakar holds degrees in Master of Arts and Bachelor of Laws.
 He is an advocate by profession.

 Political career

-He was elected to the Provincial Assembly of Balochistan as a candidate of Pashtunkhwa Milli Awami Party from Constituency PB-6 Quetta-VI in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Balochistan as a candidate of Pashtunkhwa Milli Awami Party from Constituency PB-6 Quetta-VI in the 2013 Pakistani general election.
 He received 18,062 votes and defeated a candidate of Jamiat Ulema-e Islam (F).

 In March 2018, the Election Commission of Pakistan disqualified him as Member of the Provincial Assembly of Balochistan for crossing the floor.